Conpec-Projetos/cycle-time/README.md

        YOUR_PROJECT_2_DB_ID: ${{ secrets.YOUR_PROJECT_2_DB_ID }}
    ```
 4. And last but not least, add all these environment variables in the GitHub "Secrets and Variables" section of this project.

-### Credentials

-Add your `credentials.json` file to the project root directory.
-This file should contain your Google service account credentials in JSON format to access Google Sheets.

 ## Usage